8rents/Windows-Terminal/docs/02-scoop-and-package-managers/README.md

 3. Using Scoop for Windows package management
    - Optionally set a custom application install directory for scoop
    - Managing SSH keys and passwords
-   - sEssential Apps to install with scoop
+   - Essential Apps to install with scoop

 ---